kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## Compile-Time Graph Validation Becomes Architecture Validation
+## Compile-Time Graph Validation Becomes Architecture Validation { #compile-time-graph-validation }

 The strongest architectural consequence of Kora's approach is that some design errors become compilation errors.